Kinokkory/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/12-gadts/equal.hs"}
 ~~~~

-As of GHC 7.8 these constructors and functions are included in the Prelude in the [Data.Type.Equality](http://hackage.haskell.org/package/base-4.7.0.0/docs/Data-Type-Equality.html) module.
+As of GHC 7.8 these constructors and functions are included in the [Data.Type.Equality](http://hackage.haskell.org/package/base-4.7.0.0/docs/Data-Type-Equality.html) module.

 Interpreters